maho3/ltu-ili/README.md

 If you have comments, questions, or feedback, please [write us an issue](https://github.com/maho3/ltu-ili/issues).
 The current leads of the LtU ILI working group are Benjamin Wandelt (benwandelt@gmail.com) and Matthew Ho (matthew.annam.ho@gmail.com)

 ## Contributors
 Below is a list of contributors to this repository.
+(Please add your name here!)
 * [Matthew Ho](https://github.com/maho3) (IAP)
 * [Deaglan Bartlett](https://github.com/DeaglanBartlett) (IAP)

-## Documentation
+## Acknowledgements
-The documentation for this project can be found [at this link](https://ltu-ili.readthedocs.io/en/latest/)
+This work was supported by the Simons Collaboration on "Learning the Universe".